 Boz Bostrom, CPA is a professor of accounting and finance.
 Boz is a 1995 graduate of Saint John's where he majored in accounting and minored in Spanish.
 While at Saint John's, Boz played varsity football and studied abroad in Sevilla, Spain.
 Boz also has a Master's Degree in Business Taxation from the University of Minnesota.

 Boz worked for nine years in the Big 4 accounting firms performing international tax and finance work.
 He was with Arthur Andersen during the Enron scandal, although thankfully he never worked on the Enron account.
 In 2004, Boz left Deloitte as a Senior Manager to return to his alma matter as a faculty member.

 Boz has taught seventeen different courses at CSB/SJU.
-He currently focuses on principles, tax, and financial modeling courses, as well are our capstone course - a course which focuses heavily on a student research.
-Boz's primary research interest is in the area of ethical leadership.
+He currently focuses on principles, tax, and financial modeling courses, as well are our capstone course - a course which focuses heavily on ethics and student research.
+Boz's primary research interest is in ethical leadership.
 He speaks nationally on ethical issues at major conferences and for accounting firms, corporations, governmental agencies, and not-for profit agencies.
-He has published articles and made a number of presentations for the American Accounting Association.
+He has published articles and made many presentations for the American Accounting Association.
 He is also on the Board of Directors of the Minnesota Society of CPAs.

 Boz lives in Saint Joseph with his wife, Kacey, and two of their children Wyatt and Sofia.
-In his free time, Boz enjoys participating in activities at Westwood Community Church and attends as many CSB/SJU events as possible.
+In his free time, Boz enjoys participating in activities at Westwood Church, growing potatoes, cooking chicken wings, promoting the ACCOUNTING brand, and attending as many CSB/SJU events as possible.